abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Composition of morphisms with many objects](../02_category/composition_associativity.svg)

 This formula (and the diagram) is the definition of a property called *associativity*.
-Being associative is required for functional composition to really be called functional composition (and thus for a category to really be called a category).
+Being associative is required for composition to really be called composition (and thus for a category to really be called a category).
 It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above would not commute, that would be super weird).

 Associativity is not just about diagrams.
 For example, when we express relations using formulas, associativity just means that brackets don't matter in our formulas (as evidenced by the definition $(h \circ g) \circ f = h \circ (g \circ f)$).